2019 Houston Astros season: Rest of September

 The Astros established a major league record on September 9 by hitting six home runs within the first two innings of a 15–0 rout of the A's.
 Robinson Chirinos and Yordan Alvarez each homered twice, and Alex Bregman, Jose Altuve, and Michael Brantley all added home runs to give the Astros a club record-tying seven in the game.
 (Note: The Astros previously hit seven home runs in a single game once, on September 9, 2000, versus the Chicago Cubs) Alvarez (24) passed Correa for the club rookie record for home runs, while increasing his RBI total to 72, which tied for second-highest total through the first 71 games of a career in major league history.
 (Note: Alvarez' 72 RBI tied Ted Williams (1939) and Rudy York (1937), and trailed Walt Dropo's 80 (1949–50).)
 Former Astro Mike Fiers (14–4), starting for Oakland, allowed career-highs of both nine runs and five home runs on nine hits in one-plus innings.
 Combined with the 21-run output the day before versus Seattle, the Astros established a club record with 36 runs scored over two games, including 32 runs over a nine-inning span.
 The 32 runs were second in major league history within a nine-inning span only to the 2007 Texas Rangers, which included a record 30–3 win over Baltimore, per the Elias Sports Bureau.

-The following day, the Athletics won, 21–7, on a franchise record-tying 25 hits, which they had last achieved in 1969.
+The following day, on September 10, the Athletics routed Houston, 21–7, tying their franchise with 25 hits, last achieved in 1969.
 Astros starter Wade Miley (13–5) had got just one out when pulled in the first after the A's led 6–0, following his last start in Seattle where he had allowed five runs without recording any outs.
 Still, it was his first loss since June 17.
-The Astros became the first MLB team since 1893 to play three consecutive contests decided by 14 or more runs each.
+The Astros became the first MLB team since the Cleveland Spiders in 1893 to play three consecutive contests decided by 14 or more runs each.
+George Springer hit a leadoff home run for Houston, and connected again in the third inning, with both drives of Tanner Roark.
+The second drive was Houston's 250th of the season, to set a club record, surpassing the 2000 squad.
+Martín Maldonado also connected during the fifth and ninth innings, raising the team total to 252 by the end of the contest.